-Recently, I ran across a scenario challenge.
+Recently, I ran across a scenario question.
 The question goes like this- I’ll paraphrase, two people need an orange, but there is only one orange available.
 How should they handle their situation?

 Of course the obvious solution seems to give each one a half of the orange.